tirthraj07/Memory-Allocator/README.md

 ### The `allocate_new` Function
 The allocator uses the `allocate_new` function to allocate objects with constructor calls.
 It combines templates and the `placement new` syntax to directly construct objects in allocated memory without extra allocation overhead.
 This function exemplifies low-level memory management while providing flexibility to allocate custom object types efficiently.

+### The `free_ptr` Function
+The allocator uses the `free_ptr` function to destroy the object pointed by the pointer.
+It first, calls the destructor and then makes the memory as free

 ---